Patrick56-hub/post-install-config/README.md

 - Configure help topics

   As an Agent:
-  - Configure the clients and opening the tickets for them as per request
+  - Configure the clients and open the tickets for clients as per request

 </br>
 <h2>Configuration Steps</h2>